Discipline vs Control — What’s the Difference?

 If I step away, does this still work?

-If yes — discipline is present.
+If the answer is yes, discipline is present.

 Closing Reflection